yeongjoonJu/NeuroInspect/README.md

  ## Abstract

- Interpreting the decision-making process of deep neural networks without additional data or retraining is challenging due to their black-box nature.
-Neuron interpretation approaches offer a solution, but abstruse visualizations or confirmation bias hinder the adoption of interpreted neurons as supporting evidence for decisions.
-This paper presents a neuron-based debugging framework based on the perspective that neurons represent sets of human-understandable concepts.
-To explain the underlying reasons for decisions, we introduce CLIP-Illusion, a novel feature visualization method that generates images representing features conditioned on classes to examine the connection between neurons and the decision layer.
-We mitigate convoluted explanations by leveraging class-conditional visualization with class information, isolating mixed properties.
-Our simple debugging framework reveals and alleviates the causes of the mistakes in image classification networks through counterfactual explanations by interpreting concepts of features through human-understandable visualizations.
-We validate the effectiveness of our framework by addressing false correlations learned from the dataset and improving inferences for hard classes in real-world settings.
+Despite deep learning (DL) has achieved remarkable progress in various domains, the DL models are still prone to making mistakes.
+This issue necessitates effective debugging tools for DL practitioners to interpret the decision-making process within the networks.
+However, existing debugging methods often demand extra data or adjustments to the decision process, limiting their applicability.
+To tackle this problem, we present NeuroInspect, an interpretable neuron-based debugging framework with three key stages: counterfactual explanations, feature visualizations, and false correlation mitigation.
+Our debugging framework first pinpoints neurons responsible for mistakes in the network and then visualizes features embedded in the neurons to be human-interpretable.
+To provide these explanations, we introduce CLIP-Illusion, a novel feature visualization method that generates images representing features conditioned on classes to examine the connection between neurons and the decision layer.
+We alleviate convoluted explanations of the conventional visualization approach by employing class information, thereby isolating mixed properties.
+This process offers more human-interpretable explanations for model errors without altering the trained network or requiring additional data.
+Furthermore, our framework mitigates false correlations learned from a dataset under a stochastic perspective, modifying decisions for the neurons considered as the main causes.
+We validate the effectiveness of our framework by addressing false correlations and improving inferences for classes with the worst performance in real-world settings.
+Moreover, we demonstrate that NeuroInspect helps debug the mistakes of DL models through evaluation for human understanding.

  **Overall process of our debugging framework**